Scottish fiddling

 Scottish fiddling may be distinguished from other folk fiddling styles by its particular precision of execution and energy in the delivery, for example, the rendering of the dotted-quaver/semi-quaver rhythmic patterns, commonly used in the Strathspey.
-Christine Martin, in her Traditional Scottish Fiddling players guide, discusses the techniques of "hack bowing", "the Scottish Snap", and "snap bowing".
+Christine Martin, in her Traditional Scottish Fiddling players guide, discusses the techniques of "hack bowing", "the Scotch snap", and "snap bowing".
 These techniques contrast quite sharply with the most common bowing patterns of Irish fiddling.
 The style has a very large repertoire consisting of a great variation of rhythms and key signatures.
 There is also a strong link to the playing of traditional Scottish bagpipes which is better known throughout the world.

 Regional styles

 Shetland

 The Shetland fiddling style is bouncy and lively, with Norwegian influence.
 It employs ringing open strings above and below the melody line.
 There is some Irish musical influence due to the influence of working men and seafarers (fishing and merchant).
 This led to stylistic cross-pollination with Shetland and Ireland; the Donegal fiddle tradition is notably more characteristically Scottish in style.
 This is due to the county's geographic location and rural isolation within Ireland, as well as its general Scottish influence.